seanwevans/Capsule-UI/examples/ssr/README.md

 pnpm run dev
 ```

-Then visit `http://localhost:3000` in a browser to see the hydrated output.
+Then visit `http://localhost:3000` in a browser to see the hydrated Capsule component.